aridjayarecipes/cutesrecipes.web.app/content/post/2202-easiest-way-to-prepare-favorite-colourful-risotto-with-scampi.md

 1. Get 75 g (frozen) peas

 This Shrimp Scampi Risotto recipe from Delish.com will hit the spot.
 Ethan Calabrese.
 (Risotto con Scampi e Radicchio).
-For an authentic Venetian iteration of this dish you&#39;ll need true scampi—Adriatic crayfish—but it can be difficult to find in the U. Good small shrimp are a perfectly acceptable substitute.
+For an authentic Venetian iteration of this dish you'll need true scampi—Adriatic crayfish—but it can be difficult to find in the U. Good small shrimp are a perfectly acceptable substitute.

 <!--inarticleads2-->

 ##### Steps to make Colourful risotto with scampi:

 1. Dice the carrots and bell pepper.
 Shred the sjalot, mince the garlic and cut the anchovy filets in small strips.
-1. Put olive oil in a deep pan and add the scampi&#39;s.
+1. Put olive oil in a deep pan and add the scampi's.
 Feel free to add some extra garlic!
 1. Let the scampi release their flavour and when almost ready take them out of the pan.
 1. Add the anchovy to the remaining oil in the pan.
 Stir until the filets have desintegrated in the oil.
 1. Put your diced sjalot in the oil and flavor with some chili flakes and part of the minced garlic.
 Stir until the sjalot becomes translucent.